Customs strike cripples businesses in Sri Lanka’s capital

-COLOMBO, Sri Lanka — Food importers and wholesalers have shut their shops in Sri Lanka’s capital to demand the government resolve a “work to rule” action by custom officials at the island nation’s main seaport.
+COLOMBO, Sri Lanka — Food importers and wholesalers shut their shops in Sri Lanka’s capital on Tuesday to demand the government resolve a “work to rule” action by custom officials at the island nation’s main seaport.

 Customs officers began the “work to rule” campaign on Jan.
 30 to protest the government’s decision to replace the head of the Customs Department with a retired naval officer without customs experience.
 Their union says the appointment was political and that they will continue their action until the government reinstates the former chief.